martianblade67/AI-Assignment-3/README.md

-For the dijkstra file, run the following command pip install geonamescache (if on linux)
+For the dijkstra file, run the following command pip install geonamescache

+If that doesn't work, try one of these:

-pip3 install geonamescache or python -m pip install geonamescache or py -m pip install geonamescache (if on windows)
+  pip3 install geonamescache
+  python -m pip install geonamescache py -m pip install geonamescache (Windows only)